 COLOR WHEEL & COLOR MODES

-The Additive color system primaries: RGB (Red, Green, Blue) is the mixing of red, green and blue points of light in varying proportions to produce any color on computer and television screens.
+The Additive color mode – RGB (stands for Red, Green, Blue) – is the mixing of red, green, and blue points of light in varying proportions to produce any color on a computer, television, or mobile device screens.

-CMYK (Cyan, Magenta, Yellow & Key = Black) is a Subtractive color model, which explains the mixing of paints, dyes, inks, and natural colorants to create a full range of colors, each caused by subtracting (that is, absorbing) some wavelengths of light and reflecting the others.
+CMYK (stands for Cyan, Magenta, Yellow & Key = Black) is the Subtractive color mode, which explains the mixing of paints, dyes, inks, and natural colorants to create a full range of colors, each caused by subtracting (that is, absorbing) some wavelengths of light and reflecting the others.

-Therefore: choose RGB, the additive color system, for your on screen images and CMYK, Subtractive color model, is for your prints (check with your printing lab!).
+Therefore: choose RGB, the additive color mode, for your on-screen images, and CMYK, the Subtractive color mode, for your prints (but check with your printing lab first!).

 CMYK can’t reproduce all of the same bright colors as RGB, that’s why it takes knowledge and experience to convert your on-screen images for print and in such a way that they look identical.

 RELATIONSHIP WITH THE SPECTRUM + TRICKY TRICK